oroinc/platform/src/Oro/Component/MessageQueue/README.md

 **Message Processor will return `self::ACK` in the following cases:**

-* If a message wass processed successfully.
+* If a message was processed successfully.
 * If the created job returned `true`.

 It means that the message was processed successfully and is removed from the queue.